ETV Bharat / health

 She realised how wrong she was when her trusted doctor couldn't diagnose the symptoms the actress was experiencing.
 “My doctor had no knowledge and didn’t prepare me.
 That’s when I knew, ‘Oh my gosh, I’ve got to use my platform.
 I have to use all of who I am, and I have to start making a change and a difference for other women,” she went on to add.

 So how does one begin to navigate perimenopause with grace and confidence, rather than fear and confusion?
 The first step is recognising that it’s happening.
-For many, this means listening to the subtle signs our bodies are giving us.
+For many, this means listening to the subtle signs your body is giving.
 That persistent sleeplessness, the unexplained waves of anxiety, the sudden mood swings—these are not signs of weakness or of 'going crazy.'
 They are biological shifts, signals from the body that it is transitioning.

 Yet, perimenopause doesn’t mean resigning ourselves to suffering.
 Dr. Gupta stresses the importance of daily exercise, especially strength training.
 “A high-protein diet, nutritional supplements, and a diet rich in calcium and antioxidants can help you cope with these symptoms,” she says.
 The solution, it turns out, is not in medication or quick fixes, but in nourishing our bodies in a way that supports this natural transition.